General relativistic force-free electrodynamics with a discontinuous Galerkin-finite difference hybrid method: Numerical implementation

 In this article, we denote a scheme using the $N$-th degree polynomial basis (i.e. $N+1$ collocation points) in each spatial dimension as a \dgpn{N} scheme.
 For instance, a \dgpn{5} scheme uses $6^3$ collocation points in each element and a solution is approximated as a fifth degree polynomial in each spatial direction.
 When the solution is smooth, a \dgpn{N} scheme exhibits $\mathcal{O}(L^{N+1})$ spatial convergence where $L$ is the spatial size of an element.

 We mainly use a \dgpn{5} scheme, although we present results for different DG orders where necessary.
 We use the Legendre-Gauss-Lobatto collocation points with the mass lumping approximation \cite{Teukolsky2015}.
-For a reduced aliasing error, an exponential filter is applied to rescale modal coefficients $c_i$ of the approximant polynomial:
+For a reduced aliasing error, an exponential filter is applied to rescale the modal coefficients $c_{p,q,r}$ in Eq.~\eqref{eq:modal expansion}:

-for each direction.
+after every DG time (sub)step.
 We use $a=36$ and $b=50$, which effectively zeros only the highest mode ($i=N$) and leaves other modes intact\footnote{We note that this is a common practice adopted in spectral methods for curing aliasing and has marginal effects on capturing discontinuities, since typically a Gibbs phenomenon near a discontinuity excites not only the highest mode but multiple high modes simultaneously.}.
 Filtering out the highest mode reduces expected spatial converge of a \dgpn{N} scheme from $\mathcal{O}(L^{N+1})$ to $\mathcal{O}(L^{N})$.